 Since the most common reports are usually generated on a monthly basis, users tend to store them using variations of these two configurations:

 If you notice, a user can accidentally work on the wrong version with any of these structures.

 This happens when a summary or ‘final’ spreadsheet is fed information by different departments coming from their own spreadsheets.
 Even if most of the data in their spreadsheets come from one source (the company-wide database), erroneous copy-pasting and linking, or even different interpretations of the same data can result to contradicting information in the end.

-Often defenseless against unauthorized access
+Often defenceless against unauthorised access

-Some spreadsheets contain information needed by various individuals or department units in an organization.
+Some spreadsheets contain information needed by various individuals or department units in an organisation.
 Hence, they are often shared via email or through shared folders in a network.
 Now, because spreadsheets don’t normally use any access control, any user can easily open a spreadsheet file and view or modify the contents as he wishes.

 Highly vulnerable to fraud